mseymour/cinch-twitter/README.md

 * `!tw <username><+D>` - Gets the latest tweet of the specified user, or the tweet 'D' tweets back, between 1 and 20.
 * `!tw #[id]` - Gets the tweet at the specified ID
-* `?tw [username]` - Gets the specified user's Twitter profile
-* `?ts [term]` - Searches for three of the most recent tweets regarding the specified query

 Shorthand commands are also available:
 * `@[username]<+D>`, `@#[id]`

-If for instance, an error occurs (such as a timeout, an account is protected, or can't be found), the plugin will send a notice with an informative message.
+If for instance, an error occurs (such as a timeout, an account is protected, or can't be found), the plugin will send a message to the channel with an informative message.

 ### Requiring and including the plugin
     require 'cinch/plugins/twitter'